 3) Be careful when you explain the expected impact of the project!
 You need to remain consistent with the answers you have given in this selection!

-4) Try to avoid one of the most common mistakes: not formulating SMART objectives, the lack of correlation between your organization’s needs and the training courses/activities proposed!
+4) Try to avoid one of the most common mistakes, such as the lack of correlation between your organization’s needs and the training courses/activities proposed!

 Choose courses in relation to the needs and goals in your European Development Plan.

 It is vitally important to support with clear arguments your choice of courses.
-Try to link them explicitly to the needs of your institution identified in the initial stage of the project!
-Don’t forget to use some useful project management tools which we have explained in our previous article here.
+Try to link them explicitly to your institution’s needs identified in the initial stage of the project!
+Don’t forget to use some useful project management tools, which we have explained in our previous article.

 Be as concrete and specific as possible!
 Your NA (National Agency) will never make assumptions or guess what was in your mind!
-So, the information needs to explicitly appear there!
+So, the information needs to appear there explicitly!

 Be careful to take into account your country’s national priorities as well as the European ones!
 They differ every year.

 You can check your national priorities on your National Agency website here.
 Additionally, you can also find useful information, videos, and all the documents necessary to apply.
 Make sure you download the correct application form from your National Erasmus+Agency website.
-Obviously, you need to read it and follow closely the instructions in the Guidelines.
+You need to read it carefully and follow the instructions in the Guidelines.

 Study examples of successful projects

 What better way to have an idea of a well-written application than to read the summaries of projects that were approved for funding!